 In Malaysia since over 50 years ago, people started migrating into towns and cities.
 Mainly they moved from thatched-roofed kampong houses built on stilts into modern terrace houses which came ready with electricity, piped water and indoor sanitation.

-But the traditional kampong houses that were left behind had much to be counted in its favour (figure 1).
+But the traditional kampong houses that were left behind had much to be counted in their favour (figure 1).
 Kampong houses were close to nature and open spaces, children had lots of friends to play with and to explore together the world around them.
 Set in small villages, the community was small in number but strong in spirit.

 Communal areas for schools, civic and religious buildings as well as open areas for playgrounds and parks may be provided in new housing estates.
 But despite these amenities, the design of many housing estates does not really meet the practical needs of raising a family.